IanClark-fullStack/README-generator/README.md

   ## Usage
   ------
-   Navigate to the project directory, and simply run 'node index'
+  Navigate to the project directory and simply run 'node index'

   ## Contributing
   ------